rust-lang/blog.rust-lang.org/posts/inside-rust/2022-11-17-async-fn-in-trait-nightly.md

 }
 ```

-There's a decent chance that exactly this trait will end up in the standard library!
-For now though, you can use the one in the [`async_iterator` crate](https://docs.rs/async-iterator/latest/async_iterator/) and write generic code with it, just like you would normally.
+There's a decent chance that the trait in the standard library will end up exactly like this!
+For now, you can also use the one in the [`async_iterator` crate](https://docs.rs/async-iterator/latest/async_iterator/) and write generic code with it, just like you would normally.

 ```rust
 async fn print_all<I: AsyncIterator>(mut count: I)